Home

 Et Al. in Harvard Style

 When citing using the Harvard style, you use et al. when the work has more than three authors.
-Just like with the other styles, you use the last name of the first author, followed by et al. Also if you are interesting in Harvard Style writings you can visit essay services you can search in internet them like: "pay someone to write my essay".
+Just like with the other styles, you use the last name of the first author, followed by et al.

 An example of a Harvard citation would be: